Generative AI at Work: Effects on the Experience of Work

-\subsubsection{Attrition}
+\subsection{Attrition}

-Increases in worker-level productivity do not always lead workers to be happier with their jobs.
-If workers become more productive but dislike being managed by an AI assistant, this may lead to greater turnover.
-If, on the other hand, AI assistance reduces stress, then workers may be more likely to stay.
+The adoption of generative AI tools can affect workers in various ways, including their productivity, the level of stress they experience, how customers perceive them, and their overall job satisfaction.
+While we cannot directly observe all these factors, we can analyze turnover patterns as a broad measure of how workers respond to AI implementation.

-Here, we examine how the deployment of the AI tool impacts worker attrition.
-For this analysis, we compare agents who are never treated with treated agents after treatment.
-In particular, we drop observations for treated agents prior to treatment because this group experiences no attrition in this period by construction (they must survive to be treated in the future).
-Our analysis compares the trajectories of agents with the same tenure but different access to AI assistance, controlling for location and time fixed effects.
+In this analysis, we compare attrition rates between AI-assisted agents and untreated agents with equal tenure.
+We drop observations for treated agents before treatment because they do not experience attrition by construction (they must survive to be treated in the future), and control for location and time fixed effects.\footnote{See Appendix Section \ref{asec:specifications} for the exact specification.}

-Column 1 of Table \ref{org_changes} reports the main effect of the AI assistant on attrition.
-We find that, on average, the likelihood that a worker leaves in the current month goes down by 8.6 percentage points.
-Figure \ref{fig:attrition} considers how these patterns depend on an agent's tenure or skill at the time the AI system is introduced.
-We find the strongest reductions in attrition among newer agents, those with less than 6 months of experience.
-The magnitude of this coefficient, around 10 percentage points, is large given baseline attrition rates for newer workers of about 25 percent.
-We caution that this effect may be overstated if access to the AI tool is more likely to be given to agents whom the firm deems more likely to stay.
-Without agent-fixed effects in our specification, we cannot account for baseline differences been treated and untreated agents.
+Consistent with our findings so far, Panel A of Figure \ref{fig:attrition} shows that access to AI assistance is associated with the strongest reductions in attrition among newer agents, those with less than 6 months of experience.
+The magnitude of this coefficient, around 10 percentage points, translates into a 40\% decrease relative to a baseline attrition rate in this group of 25\%.
 In Panel B, we examine attrition by worker skill.
-Here, we find a significant decrease in attrition for all skill groups, but no systematic gradient.
+Here, we find a significant decrease in attrition for all skill groups, although without a clear gradient.